 In the event of deteriorating weather conditions during the workday, the same decision-making and notification processes are followed.
-In addition, an email will be sent from the Director of Public Affairs and Communications, or designate, to all members of the college community impacted by a closure decision.
+In addition, an email will be sent from the Associate Director of Community and Public Affairs, or designate, to all members of the college community impacted by a closure decision.
 Decisions regarding evening classes and activities will be made prior to 2 pm.

 Information about college procedures in the event of adverse weather will be posted on the college website in order that students and members of the public are also made aware.